kyma-project/kyma/docs/01-overview/main-areas/serverless/svls-07-function-deployment-options.md

 So in the end what you need is those yaml manifests for everything - including functions.

-Fortunatelly, Kyma CLI helps you generate the yaml mainfests matching your `config.yaml` file.
+Fortunatelly, Kyma CLI helps you generate the yaml mainfests matching your `config.yaml` file you crafted in earlier phase.
 Use `--dry-run` option of the `kyma apply function` command to generate kubernetes manifests that will include the function CR itself but also all the related CRs (i.e ApiRules, Subscriptions, etc).

 ```bash